Every writer confronts the dreaded blank page.

-Whatever word you write to start, it will lead you to a second, third and fourth word.
+Whatever word you write to start, it will lead you to a second, third, and fourth word.

 3. Walk away

-Then go back and instantly defeat the dreaded beast with a few slashing keystrokes.
+Say it out loud and then go back and instantly defeat the dreaded beast with a few slashing keystrokes.

 4. You will delete it or edit it anyway, so why worry?